moleculeprotocol/IPNFT/README.md

 or, if you need to verify with constructor arguments:

 `forge verify-contract --chain-id 5 <address> Mintpass --constructor-args $(cast abi-encode "constructor(address)" "0xabcdef")`

+### Fractionalizer

+The fractionalizer consists of two contracts: The Dispatcher (`L1FractionalizerDispatcher`) lives on L1.
+IP-NFT owners call it to initiate a fractionalization event on L2.
+It checks that the IP-NFT belongs to the current user, verifies that this IP-NFT has not been fractionalized before and dispatches a message to the respective L2 contract that will issue fractions.
+The L2 contract (`Fractionalizer`) first checks that its been called by the L2 messaging bridge and that the call originated from the L1 contract (the dispatcher).
+It then verifies that the computed fraction id matches the input parameters and issues the requested amount of fractions to the IP-NFT owner on the L2 network.
+The dispatcher depends on a named registry (`ContractRegistry`) to resolve contract addresses and token address translations.
+This must be deployed before the dispatcher itself so it can be provided as a construcutor argument.
+For convenience we added 2 premade registries for Görli and mainnet but you can deploy and maintain fully custom ones.
+The fractionalization contracts are deployed as upgradeable 1967/UUPSProxies using the original OZ implementation.

+#### Deploying

+Note that for these deployments you'll need different RPC_URLs for L1 and L2.
+Also, the Optimism block explorer doesn't work with your Etherscan api key.
+You must log into it individually and create a dedicated api key for contract code validation.
+Manual deployment order

+- deploy registry for Görli
+  `NETWORK=5 forge script script/DeployContractRegistry.s.sol --rpc-url $RPC_URL_L1 --broadcast -vvvv`

+- deploy L1 dispatcher
+  `SOS_ADDRESS=<schmackoswapOnL1> REGISTRY_ADDRESS=<registry address> forge script script/DeployFractionalizerL1.s.sol --rpc-url $RPC_URL_1 --broadcast -vvvv`

+- deploy L2 fractionalizer
+  `forge script script/DeployFractionalizerL2.s.sol --rpc-url $RPC_URL_L2 --broadcast -vvvv`

+- set L2 address on registry
+  `cast send --rpc-url $RPC_URL_L1 -i <registry address> "register(bytes32,address)" $(cast --from-utf8 "FractionalizerL2") <fractionalizer address on L2>`

+- set L1 dispatcher's address on L2 fractionalizer (so it can verify incoming message calls) `cast send --rpc-url $RPC_URL_L2 -i <L2 fractionalizer contract> "setFractionalizerDispatcherL1(address)"  <dispatcher address on L1>`

+note that the registry doesnt use strings but bytes32 as keys.
+To manually retrieve registered names you can convert strings to their byte32 encoded counterparts locally, like so
+`cast --from-utf8 "CrossdomainMessenger"`

+We also included helpers to quickly deploy updated versions of the contracts.
+You must call their `updateTo` functions individually, though.

+- verify the L1 dispatcher impl
+  `ETHERSCAN_API_KEY=<görli api key> forge verify-contract --chain-id 5 <new impl addr> FractionalizerL2Dispatcher`

+- verify the L2 fractionalizer impl
+  `ETHERSCAN_API_KEY=<optimism-görli api key> forge verify-contract --chain-id 420 <new impl addr> Fractionalizer`

+- verify an EIP1967 proxy
+  `ETHERSCAN_API_KEY=... forge verify-contract --chain-id 420 <proxy address> ERC1967Proxy --constructor-args $(cast abi-encode "constructor(address,bytes)" "<initial implementation address>" "")`

 ## Interacting with cast